 5. In this example UE 1 is subscribed to OP1, UE 2 is subscribed to OP 2, UE 3 is subscribed to OP3, and UE 4 is subscribed to OP4.

-Figure 5.1.2-1: Different options both direct and indirect connections between the shared access and the core networks of the participating operators
+The both options of direct and indirect connections between the shared access and the core networks of the participating operators are illustrated in Figure 5.1.2-1 below.

+Figure 5.1.2-2 shows the option of Indirect Network Sharing involving core network of Hosting operator, as indirect connection between the shared access and the core networks of the participating operators

+Figure 5.1.2-1: Examples of Interconnections between the shared access and the Core Networks of the Participating Operators